-Windows Server 2019 is the on-premises release of Microsoft's flagship server OS.
-Windows Server 2019 incorporates all the enhancements for Windows Server 2016 formerly available only through Microsoft's Semi-Annual Channel.
-Windows Server 2019 offers significant enhancements in scale, throughput, management, cybersecurity, app compatibility, Linux co-existence, Kubernetes networking, and hybrid integration of local and cloud-hosted resources.
+Windows Server 2019 is the self-hosted version of Microsoft's server OS.
+Microsoft Windows Server 2019 includes all the updates for Windows Server 2016 formerly offered only via the Semi-Annual Channel.
+Microsoft Windows Server 2019 features significant enhancements in capacity, throughput, manageability, security and compliance, application compatibility, Linux support, Kubernetes networking, and hybrid combinations of on-premises and cloud resources.

-Headline new features of Windows Server 2019 are Windows Admin Center for centralizing the management and monitoring of hybrid local/cloud resources, System Insights for taking advantage of advance predictive analytics to manage on-premises environments, Windows Defender ATP Exploit Guard for host-intrusion defense, container networking with Kubernetes, Cluster Sets technology for creating and managing large non-stop scale-out clusters, and Microsoft's Storage Migration Service for simplifying the upgrade process from legacy releases of Windows Server.
+Headline new features of Windows Server 2019 are Windows Admin Center for centralizing the management of hybrid on-premises/cloud deployments, System Insights for utilizing advance predictive intelligence to manage on-premises networks, Windows Defender Advanced Threat Protection Exploit Guard for host-intrusion defense, container networking using Kubernetes, Cluster Sets for building and managing massive non-stop scale-out clusters, and Storage Migration Service for simplifying the migration from outdated releases of Windows Server.

-Progent can assist your organization to integrate Microsoft Windows Server 2019 with current versions of Microsoft's popular apps by providing services that include Microsoft Exchange Server expertise, SQL Server 2019 integration expertise, SQL Server 2017 upgrade support, Microsoft SharePoint 2019 design and deployment, and Office 365 hybrid integration expertise.
-Progent's consulting, troubleshooting and training services for Microsoft Windows Server 2019 are offered remotely and Progent also offers on-premises support in major metropolitan areas throughout the United States and Canada.
+Progent can help you to configure Microsoft Windows Server 2019 with current versions of Microsoft's key apps by providing services that include Exchange Server expertise, SQL Server 2019 integration expertise, SQL Server 2017 upgrade support, Microsoft SharePoint 2019 planning and integration, and Office 365 hybrid integration expertise.
+Progent's consulting, troubleshooting and education support for Microsoft Windows Server 2019 are offered online and Progent also offers onsite services in major metropolitan areas throughout the United States and Canada.

 Hybrid Cloud Integration with Microsoft Windows Server 2019

-Windows Server 2019 makes Microsoft's Azure stack available to organizations of all sizes for building on-premises networks, private cloud solutions, or hybrid systems that integrate local resources with infrastructure and services hosted on the cloud.
+Microsoft Windows Server 2019 makes the Azure stack accessible to organizations of all sizes for creating onsite data centers, private clouds, or hybrid architectures that combine local resources with infrastructure and services hosted on the cloud.

-Windows Admin Center enables local environments to leverage Azure cloud services
+Windows Admin Center enables on-premises environments to access Azure cloud features

-The majority of modern companies manage a mix of local and cloud-based resources to deliver the appropriate balance of control, economy, throughput, reliability, and security/compliance they need.
-For some industries, regulatory compliance demand that specific types of resources and information be kept locally.
-In other cases, corporate policies or legacy applications necessitate mission-critical software to be run locally.
-Microsoft Windows Server 2019 offers a cloud-friendly solution that allows you to build and administer productive hybrid ecosystems that transparently utilize resources spread across local facilities and the cloud.
+Many of today's companies manage a combination of local and cloud-based IT assets to deliver the right trade-off of flexibility, affordability, performance, availability, and security/compliance they need.
+In some fields, regulations require that certain classes of resources and information be kept internally.
+In other cases, company policies or legacy applications necessitate line-of-business software to be hosted from a local data center.
+Microsoft Windows Server 2019 provides a cloud-friendly platform that permits you to build and manage productive hybrid ecosystems that seamlessly access resources spread across local facilities and the cloud.

-Designing, creating and managing efficient hybrid solutions with Windows Server 2019 demands a wide range of knowledge and experience.
-This can be beyond the expertise of typical in-house IT groups maintained by smaller businesses.
-Progent's team of subject-matter experts (SBEs) gives you on-demand access to the skills you require for any aspect of hybrid network implementation and management.
-Progent's Microsoft-certified and Cisco-certified consulting experts, project managers, and information security specialists can help you to determine the benefits of Windows Server 2019 for your company and create a hybrid ecosystem powered by Microsoft Windows Server 2019 that delivers top return on investment.
+Designing, building and managing efficient hybrid environments with Windows Server 2019 demands a broad array of knowledge and experience.
+This can be beyond the expertise of most in-house IT groups in smaller organization.
+Progent's team of experts offers as-needed access to the knowledge you require for any aspect of hybrid network implementation and management.
+Progent's Microsoft-certified and Cisco-certified consultants, project managers, and information security specialists can assist you to determine the benefits of Microsoft Windows Server 2019 for your organization and build a hybrid ecosystem powered by Microsoft Windows Server 2019 that offers maximum return on investment.

-The introduction of Microsoft Windows Server 2019 coincided with the announcement of End-of-Support (EOS) status for Microsoft's widely used Windows Server 2008 and Windows Server 2008 R2 platforms.
-The result is that there will be no more security updates onsite, no other enhancements, no free support options, and no online technical content updates.
-Consequently, security and compliance issues will be more challenging, maintenance costs may go up, and network reliability may suffer.
+The introduction of Windows Server 2019 was accompanied by the notification of End-of-Support (EOS) status for Microsoft's popular Windows Server 2008 and Windows Server 2008 R2 platforms.
+The result is that there will be no additional security fixes on-premises, no other updates, no free support options, and no online technical updates.
+Consequently, security will be more challenging, maintenance costs may increase, and system reliability may suffer.

-If your company could use guidance upgrading to Microsoft Windows Server 2019 from Windows Server 2008 or from any other legacy edition of Windows Server, Progent offers the skills to make your migration efficient, economical, and on-schedule.
-Progent's Windows experts can assist you to:
+If your organization wants help moving up to Windows Server 2019 from WS 2008 or any other legacy version of Microsoft Windows Server, Progent offers the knowledge and experience to make your migration efficient, affordable, and on-schedule.
+Progent can help you:

-Versions and Deployment Alternatives for Microsoft Windows Server 2019
+Versions and Installation Alternatives for Microsoft Windows Server 2019

-- Identify and inventory your applications and server roles running on your current servers
+- Inventory your applications and server roles on your current Windows Servers

-- Migrate your virtual machines to the Progent Cloud or move to the latest release of self-hosted Windows Server or to Azure
+- Migrate your virtual machines to the Private Progent Cloud or move to the latest version of on-premises Windows Server or to Microsoft Azure

-- Optimize your configuration to minimize spend, manage resources, and enhance data security across hybrid applications
+- Optimize your configuration to reduce costs, manage assets, and enhance data security across hybrid applications

-Microsoft Windows Server 2019 is offered in the economical Standard version and the enterprise-class Datacenter edition.
-The Datacenter edition permits unlimited VMs while the Standard edition supports two VMs.
-The Datacenter version also includes advanced features like Shielded Virtual Machines, Network Controller, Host Guardian Service (HGS), Storage Replica disaster recovery, Software-defined Networking, and Storage Spaces Direct pooled storage.
-Most of these features are described in Microsoft Windows Server 2016 consulting.
+Microsoft Windows Server 2019 is offered in the economical Standard version and the high-end Datacenter version.
+The Datacenter version permits unlimited VMs while the Standard edition supports only two VMs.
+The Datacenter edition also includes advanced technologies like Shielded Virtual Machines, Network Controller, Host Guardian Service (HGS), Storage Replica disaster recovery, Software-defined Networking, and Storage Spaces Direct.
+Many of these technologies are discussed in Microsoft Windows Server 2016 consulting services.

-Microsoft Windows Server 2019 has two installation options: Server Core and Server with Desktop Experience.
-The Server Core option has a small attack surface and has no traditional desktop interface but supports all server roles.
-This "headless" version needs to be managed remotely, e.g. via the command line or RSAT.
-Server with Desktop Experience option is a full installation and features a rich graphical user interface for local management.
-Progent's consultants can assist your company to choose the versions and deployment alternatives best suited to your situation, understand Microsoft's licensing requirements, and choose an optimal on-premises, cloud, or hybrid deployment architecture.
+Microsoft Windows Server 2019 has two deployment options: Server Core and Server with Desktop Experience.
+The Server Core option features a small footprint and has no local interface but handles all server roles.
+This "headless" version needs to be managed remotely, for example via Power Shell or Windows Admin Center.
+Server with Desktop Experience option is a complete installation and features a comprehensive graphical user interface (GUI) for local management.
+Progent's consultants can help your company to determine the editions and installation options best suited to your environment, understand Microsoft's licensing rules, and choose an optimal onsite, cloud-based, or hybrid network architecture.

 Top New Features of Windows Server 2019

-Windows Server 2019 offers enhancements in expandability, performance, administration, virtualization, cybersecurity, hybrid deployment support, disaster recovery, orchestration, Linux compatibility, and other key improvements.
-Versions of Microsoft Windows Server 2019 acquired under the SAC release model are updated two times annually, and so make new features available more quickly than under the Long-Term Servicing Channel model.
+Windows Server 2019 offers enhancements in scale, performance, administration, Hyper-V virtualization, cybersecurity, hybrid networking, availability, orchestration, Linux co-existence, and other major enhancements.
+Versions of Windows Server 2019 acquired under the Semi-Annual Channel (SAC) model are updated twice annually, making enhancements available much sooner than with the LTSC model.

-Microsoft Windows Server 2019 delivers substantial enhancements in capacity compared to Microsoft Windows Server 2016:
+Microsoft Windows Server 2019 delivers substantial enhancements in capacity compared to Windows Server 2016:

 Windows Server 2016